ferdian3456/gocountry/README.md

 # Go Country: ISO 3166-1 Alpha-2 Country Codes

 This Go program demonstrates how to set and get country codes based on ISO 3166-1 alpha-2 country codes.
 It is a simple and efficient way to organize a large set of data in alphabetical order.
-The purpose of this is project is to provide a correct country codes for third party api services such as Paypal, Shippo, Easyship, and others that require country codes in the the ISO 3166-1 alpha-2 format.
+The purpose of this is project is to provide a correct country codes for third party api services such as <a href="https://developer.paypal.com/api/nvp-soap/country-codes/">Paypal</a>, <a href="https://docs.goshippo.com/shippoapi/public-api/">Shippo</a>, and others that require country codes in the the ISO 3166-1 alpha-2 format.

 ## Features
 1. There are over 195 countries: